 Congressional and Other Investigations

 Mr. Bopp has led or played a major role in major investigations in both the Senate and House of Representatives, including four special investigations.
 In these capacities, he has developed the strategy and set the agenda for numerous investigations, conducted more than 100 depositions or witness interviews, managed dozens of subpoenas and massive document discovery efforts, and orchestrated more than 100 committee hearings.
-He has extensive knowledge of both legislative and regulatory processes, as well as of the powers and authorities of Congressional committees.
+He has extensive knowledge of both legislative and regulatory processes, as well as of the powers and authorities of Congressional committees and has testified as an expert on Congressional investigations before Congress.
 His contacts are extensive and strong in both Republican and Democratic circles.

-Since joining Gibson, Dunn in 2008, Mr. Bopp has defended clients in numerous Congressional investigations and has prepared CEOs and other top executives for committee hearings, depositions, and interviews.
+Since joining Gibson, Dunn in 2008, Mr. Bopp has defended clients in dozens of Congressional investigations and has prepared CEOs and other top executives for committee hearings, depositions, and interviews.
 Mr. Bopp’s engagements include representing companies and individuals in the following congressional investigations:

-- Representation of a Big 4 accounting firm in an investigation by the Senate Permanent Subcommittee on Investigations into alleged offshore tax evasion.
+- Represented Big 4 accounting firm in an investigation by the Senate Permanent Subcommittee on Investigations into alleged offshore tax evasion.
 This investigation culminated in a hearing at which our client successfully defended its actions resulting in no follow-up by the Subcommittee and avoiding negative press coverage and reputational damage;

-- Represented Goldman Sachs in the investigation by the Senate Permanent Subcommittee on Investigations into causes of the financial markets crisis;
+- Represented Wall Street firm in the investigations by the Senate Permanent Subcommittee on Investigations into causes of the financial markets crisis and into the commodities activities of financial holding companies;

-- Represented Chairman Spencer Bachus in the Office of Congressional Ethics’ and House Ethics Committee’s inquiries into alleged insider trading.
-The Office of Congressional Ethics has recommended that the allegations concerning Chairman Bachus be dismissed;
+- Represented Member of Congress in Office of Congressional Ethics’ and House Ethics Committee’s inquiries into alleged insider trading.
+The Office of Congressional Ethics recommended that the allegations concerning the Member of Congress be dismissed;

-- Representing Cigna in the House Energy and Commerce and Senate Commerce Committees’ investigations of the health insurance industry;
+- Represented health care company in the House Energy and Commerce and Senate Commerce Committees’ investigations of the health insurance industry;

-- Representing LightSquared in multiple congressional investigations relating to the company’s interactions with the Federal Communications Commission;
+- Represented telecommunications company in multiple congressional investigations relating to the company’s interactions with the Federal Communications Commission;

-- Representing hedge fund in Senator Grassley’s investigation of information allegedly leaked relating to Medicare reimbursement rates;
+- Represented hedge fund in Senator Grassley’s investigation of information allegedly leaked relating to Medicare reimbursement rates;

-- Representing a Big 4 accounting firm in the Senate Banking Committee’s inquiry into mortgage lending and servicing practices;
+- Represented a Big 4 accounting firm in the Senate Banking Committee’s inquiry into mortgage lending and servicing practices;

-- Representing automaker in House Oversight and Government Reform Committee investigation of the agreement on Greenhouse Gas and CAFE standards;
+- Represented automaker in House Oversight and Government Reform Committee investigation of the agreement on Greenhouse Gas and CAFE standards;

-- Representing loan recipient in House Oversight and Government Reform Committee investigation of Department of Energy “green energy” programs;
+- Represented loan recipient in House Oversight and Government Reform Committee investigation of Department of Energy “green energy” programs;

-- Representing health insurance company in investigation by Chairman Baucus and Senator Grassley into health insurance company agreements with lab services providers;
+- Represented health insurance company in investigation by Chairman Baucus and Senator Grassley into health insurance company agreements with lab services providers;

 - Financial Crisis Inquiry Commission’s investigation of causes of the financial markets crisis;